MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailbox-databases-and-servers/Set-MailboxDatabase.md

 ```

 ### -IndexEnabled
+This parameter isn't avaialble in Exchange Server 2019.

 The IndexEnabled parameter specifies whether Exchange Search indexes the mailbox database.
 Valid values are:

 - $true: Exchange Search indexes the mailbox database.
 This is the default value.